skijit/notes/programming/web/angular2/ng-lessons-learned.md

                 - see [here](https://github.com/angular/angular-cli/wiki/build#build-targets-and-environment-files) for instructions on adding config files for different build profiles
             - prod build uses uglifying and tree-shaking functionality
             - stats-json is an output file which you can use with webpack-bundle-analyzer
+- If you're need to support the non-evergreen browsers, go to `src/polyfill.ts` and uncomment the blocks that relate to IE

 ## High Level Angular Architecture
 - Add page modules: